Belle nuit, ô nuit d'amour: History

 The Barcarolle does not originate in The Tales of Hoffmann; it was written in 1864 for Offenbach's Die Rheinnixen, where it is sung as "Komm' zu uns" by the chorus of elves in the third act.
 In Hoffmann, it appeared in the version of 1881; although the third act was cut at the premiere, the location of the second act (Antonia) was changed from Munich to Venice in order to retain the duet, which was sung by offstage chorus and soloists rather than characters.

-The Barcarolle inspired the English composer Kaikhosru Shapurji Sorabji to write his Passeggiata veneziana sopra la Barcarola di Offenbach (1955–56).
+The Barcarolle inspired English composer Kaikhosru Shapurji Sorabji to write his Passeggiata veneziana sopra la Barcarola di Offenbach (1955–56).
 Moritz Moszkowski also wrote a virtuoso transcription of it for piano.

-Many subsequent films have made use of Offenbach's music for the Barcarolle, most famously Life Is Beautiful (1997).
-The piece, which in this film represents European culture as contrasted with Fascist oppression, is used diegetically, first in a scene where Guido sees Dora, the woman he loves, at the opera, and later when Guido plays the piece through the concentration camp on a record player and Dora, now his wife, hears it.
-Other uses include the Walt Disney Silly Symphony "Birds of a Feather" (1931); G.I.
-Blues (1960), where a jazzed-up version becomes the tune for Elvis Presley's "Tonight is so Right for Love"; Dad's Army ("Time on my Hands", 1972), where it is identified as a "German" classical song with a swing rhythm; Margaret (2011), and Midnight in Paris (2011).
+Many films have made use of Offenbach's music for the Barcarolle, for example in Life Is Beautiful (1997).
+The piece (which represents European culture as contrasted with fascist oppression in the film) is used diegetically, first in a scene where Guido sees Dora (the woman he loves) at the opera and later when Guido plays the piece through the concentration camp on a record player and Dora (now his wife) hears it.
+Other uses include: Titanic (1997) by the ship's orchestra during the evacuation, Walt Disney Silly Symphony "Birds of a Feather" (1931), G.I.
+Blues (1960), where a jazzed-up version becomes the tune for Elvis Presley's "Tonight is so Right for Love", Dad's Army ("Time on my Hands", 1972), where it is identified as a "German" classical song with a swing rhythm, Margaret (2011), and Midnight in Paris (2011).
 It is also the tune of "Adrift on a Star" from the musical The Happiest Girl in the World, of Ophelia's song in the Gilligan's Island episode "The Producer", and is used by Sherlock Holmes to set a trap for the criminals in The Adventure of the Mazarin Stone.
-Bob Dylan's song "I've Made Up My Mind to Give Myself to You" from his album Rough and Rowdy Ways (2020) quotes from the Barcarolle in the guitar accompaniment.
+Bob Dylan's song "I've Made Up My Mind to Give Myself to You", from his album Rough and Rowdy Ways (2020), quotes from the Barcarolle in the guitar accompaniment.